timiskhakov/timiskhakov.github.io/_posts/2022-11-10-breaching-breach-protocol.md

 }
 ```

-Since we won’t use this stack outside the package, we make it private.
+Since we won't use this stack outside the package, we make it private.
 Which also allows us to take some liberty in designing an API we want.
 Speaking of which, let's introduce methods to manipulate data on the stack, `push` and `pop`:

 ```go
 func (s *stack) push(p Point) {